-Let us pass to the case $g=10$ \begin{lemm} Let $X$ be a curve of genus $g=10$ embedded as a general linear section of $\mathbb{G}_2$.
+Let us pass to the case $g=10$ \begin{lemm} Let $X$ be a curve of genus $g=10$ embedded as a general linear section of $G_2$.
 Consider a nodal linear space $H$ of dimension 10 containing $X$ and denote by $p$ its node.
 Let $\pi: X\rightarrow LG(3,V)$, where $V$ is a vector space of dimension 6, be the projection from $p$ and let $E$ be the pullback of the universal quotient bundle on $G(3,V)$.
-Then $E$ is stable on $X$. \end{lemm} \begin{proof} We follow the idea of \cite{RI}.
-By assumption $X$ has no $g_6^1$.
-Observe first that by construction $E$ is a rank 3 bundle on $X$ such that $c_1(E)=K_X$, $h^0(E)=6$.
-We have two possibilities to destabilize $E$.
-Either there is a subbundle of $E$ of rank 1 and degree $\geq 6$ or a rank 2 subbundle of degree $\geq 12$.
-We consider the two cases separately.

-Assume first that there is a line bundle $L$ on $X$ of degree $d\geq 6$ which is a subbundle of $E$.
-We get the exact sequence:
+Then $E$ is stable on $X$. \end{lemm} \begin{proof} The proof is completely analogous to \cite[Prop.
+5]{M3l3} \end{proof} \begin{rem} The bundles considered in Lemma \ref{stable g=10} were already constructed in a different context by Kuznetsov in \cite{Kuz}. \end{rem}